List of Tiny Toon Adventures characters: Dr. Gene Splicer

+Dr. Gene Splicer (voiced by Jeff Altman) is a mad scientist who does crazy things to animals as seen in "Hair-Raising Night" and had been kicked out of his science community for these experiments.
+Bugs sends Buster and his friends to his lair to thwart Dr. Splicer's plot.
+This ended in a conflict where he is sent into his own formula.
+Dr. Splicer popped up at the award show where his body has been turned into a chicken's body.

+A human again Dr. Gene Splicer made a movie theater cameo in "How I Spent My Vacation" and appeared in "The Return of Batduck" among the villains that are about to attack the Michael Keaton depiction of Batman before Tim Burton sends stunt actor Plucky Duck in.

-Dr. Gene Splicer is a mad scientist who does crazy things to animals.
-He appeared in episode 1, episode 14, Tiny Toons NES, Buster Busts Free, and Buster's Hidden Treasure.
+He later appeared in Tiny Toons Adventures for the NES, Buster Busts Loose for the SNES and Buster's Hidden Treasure for the Genesis.

+Mr. Hitcher

+Mr. Hitcher (voiced by Rob Paulsen) is a psychotic killer with a hockey mask and chainsaw that Hampton's family and Plucky encounter during their road trip.
+He attempts to use his chainsaw on Plucky and Hampton and later tries to attack Buster and Babs.

+In "Going Up", a baby Plucky encounters Mr. Hitcher at the Acme Mall at the time when Plucky was messing with the elevators.

+In "The Return of Batduck", Mr. Hitcher is among the villains that are about to attack the Michael Keaton depiction of Batman before Tim Burton sends stunt actor Plucky Duck in.

+Mr. Hitcher is modeled after known fictional serial killers Jason Voorhees and Leatherface.

 Sappy Stanley

 Sappy Stanley (voiced by Jonathan Winters) is a green elephant who is very jealous of Bugs Bunny.
-He has made only one appearance, in "Who Bopped Bugs Bunny?", which is a parody of Who Framed Roger Rabbit?.
+He has made only one appearance in "Who Bopped Bugs Bunny?", which is a parody of Who Framed Roger Rabbit?.
 Sappy Stanley is a parody of Terrytoons character Sidney the Elephant a.k.a.
 Silly Sidney.
 Sidney was created by Gene Deitch.

 As a baby, Stanley discovered he had the ability to make others laugh when chimpanzees threw coconuts at his head and laughed at him.
 Throughout the 1950s, Stanley starred in many classic cartoons.
 His best cartoon was "Which Way to the Arctic?", which involved him getting hit by coconut-throwing chimpanzees.
 The film was nominated for the Hollywood Shloscar (a parody of the Oscars), but lost to Knighty Knight Bugs (1958).
-Outraged, Stanley moved to Paris, where he became a national star, but slowly began building up his revenge against Bugs Bunny.
+Outraged, Stanley moved to Paris where he became a national star, but slowly began building up his revenge against Bugs Bunny.

 The historical background to the episode was the nomination of Silly Sidney's second short, called "Sidney's Family Tree" (1958), for an Academy Award for Best Animated Short Film.
 It lost to Knighty Knight Bugs.